Azathioprine

 Disease/Condition Glossary

 Rheumatoid arthritis: It is an autoimmune disease (the body's immune system attacks its tissue) that leads to joint pain and damage.
-Symptoms of rheumatoid arthritis include pain, inflammation of joints, difficulty moving, and swelling.
+Symptoms of rheumatoid arthritis include joint pain and inflammation, difficulty moving, and swelling.

 FAQs